AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/overview.md

 This tutorial doesn't just focus on Adobe applications, but takes into account the broader ecosystem in which brands operate.
 This means that in several of these lessons, there's a lot of focus on how non-Adobe applications integrate with Adobe Experience Platform.
 As such, you'll gain a deep understanding in how the following applications will work together with Adobe Experience Platform:

+- Amazon: AWS Lambda, AWS S3, AWS Kinesis, AWS SQS, Alexa
+- Google: Google Tag Manager, Google Analytics, Google Cloud Platform, Google BigQuery
+- Microsoft: Azure EventHub, Azure Blob Storage, Dynamics 365, ...
+- Apache Kafka
 - Postman
 - Informatica
-- AWS Lambda
-- AWS S3
-- AWS Kinesis
-- Amazon Alexa
-- Google Tag Manager
-- Google Analytics
-- Google Cloud Platform
-- Google BigQuery
-- Twilio
-- Apache Kafka
-- Microsoft Azure EventHub
+- Stackchat
 - ...

 After completing this tutorial, you will be able to: